Social Inhibition (Definition + Examples)

 Trauma

 Biology may be linked to social inhibition, but our biology isn’t always set in stone.
-Certain situations or events, like trauma, may change brain activity and the way that we naturally function.
+Certain situations or events, like trauma, may change brain activity and how we naturally function.
 Traumatic events are linked to the inhibition of expressing our emotions.
 This can tie into social inhibition.
 Failing to express ourselves in social situations can lead to a vicious cycle of lowered well-being, increased fears, and higher behavioral inhibition.

 Internalizing Problems